Ubud, Bali, Indonesia

 The magic is easy to find – just take a walk south of the village through its terraced paddy fields to the monkey forest.
 Freshwater spouts out of the sheer rock at the base of the ravine, and a bath in a secluded, shady spot is purifying.

-The spiritual centre has a vegetarian restaurant in the front, a spacious more private dining in the garden, a swimming pool, a large yoga hall, a temple shala and a paddy deck, as well as a meditation pyramid.
+The spiritual centre has a vegetarian restaurant in the front, a spacious more private dining in the garden, a large swimming pool, a yoga hall next to paddy fields, a temple shala with authentic Balinese vibes, a paddy deck, as well as a meditation pyramid.
+All rooms have AC and a private bathroom.
+They provide three yummy healthy vegan meals on our study days, weekends are free.